Stimpy's Invention: Frequent delays

 Most of the production of "Stimpy's Invention" was done at John Kricfalusi's studio, Spümcø, under his supervision.
 The episode took a year to complete due to Kricfalusi's perfectionism and constant revisions.

-The production on "Stimpy's Invention" was so far behind in August–September 1991 that Carbunkle Cartoons in Vancouver, that had been hired as a subcontractor for the animation, were forced to temporarily fire much of their staff as there was not enough material arriving from California to justify paying for a full staff.
-The scene where Ren, after having the Happy Helmet placed on his head, attempts to resist the effect and goes through a series of contorted facial expressions which show how difficult it is for him to smile, was especially onerous and difficult to draw.
+The production on "Stimpy's Invention" was far behind in August–September 1991 that Carbunkle Cartoons in Vancouver, which was hired as a subcontractor for the animation, were forced to temporarily fire much of their staff due to the lack of material arriving from California to justify paying for a full staff.
+The scene where Ren, after having the Happy Helmet placed on his head, attempts to resist the effect and goes through a series of contorted facial expressions, was especially onerous and difficult to draw.
 The task of illustrating the scene was assigned to Kelly Armstrong, the co-boss of Carbunkle and wife of Bob Jaques, who impressed the other animators with her ability to illustrate such a dramatic transformation.
 Armstrong recalled animating Ren in the scene as particularly complex, with the character staggering, transitioning between two poses, and delivering dialogue simultaneously.
 Due to its difficulty, the mouth movements were animated in one sequence but "pinned" onto the head using a radically staggered order—all while matching the exaggerated motion of Ren.

-Much of production on "Stimpy's Invention" was done at Spümcø in Los Angeles under the watchful eyes of Kricfalusi.
-To the considerable annoyance of the other cartoonists who worked on the episode, Kricfalusi started to personally redraw much of the episode himself in October 1991, at a time when the episode was already supposed to have been aired.
-Koenigsberg stated that Kricfalusi had gone "a little bit nuts" by the fall of 1991 as he started to redraw scenes that already been sent to the Carbunkle studio, a practice that brought production to "a complete halt."
-Animator Christine Danzo stated that Kricfalusi at one point took the entire draft of the episode, locked it in his office, and refused to "let it out until he had gone through the entire show and had it the way he wanted."
+Much of production on "Stimpy's Invention" was done at Spümcø in Los Angeles under Kricfalusi's supervision.
+To the annoyance of others working on the episode, Kricfalusi would personally redraw much of the episode himself in October 1991, at a time where it should have been aired.
+Koenigsberg stated that Kricfalusi had gone "a little bit nuts" by the fall of 1991 as he started to redraw scenes that already been sent to the Carbunkle studio, a practice that brought production to "a complete halt".
+Animator Christine Danzo revealed that Kricfalusi at one point took the entire draft of the episode, locked it in his office, and refused to "let it out until he had gone through the entire show and had it the way he wanted".